h-git-m/warehouse-waypoint-nav-Mahmoud-Hassan/README.md

 ---

-## 11. RViz Waypoint-Marker Behavior
+## 11. RViz Waypoint-Marker Behavior and Running the Waypoints Package

 Implemented in the `warehouse_waypoints` package (`waypoint_mission.py`):